 “I did Agricultural Science at University but jobs in that field were rare.
 After graduation I worked in research in the Endocrinology (Hormones) Department at the Alfred Hospital.

 I was there for 14 years, during which I did my PhD on thyroid hormones and took my young family over to Holland for a couple of years where I worked as a Post-Doctoral Fellow.
 My kids were fluent in Dutch by the time we returned!

 By that stage, the Victorian government had restructured the state health service.
 My old department was absorbed by the Biochemistry department.
 I saw it as an opportunity to expand my knowledge outside of hormones.

-One of the proudest moments of my career has been passing my AACB (Australasian Association of Clinical Biochemists) exam in 2000.
-I really felt that moment cemented my career change from a Research Scientist to a Medical Scientist.
+After passing an important exam in 2000, I really felt that moment cemented my career change from a Research Scientist to a Medical Scientist.

 It’s a choice that I’m very happy with.
 The biggest change I’ve seen since then is automation.
 Until recently, one vitamin D test took two days to complete and it was performed by hand.
 A machine can now produce a result in an hour.
 We have the ability to measure chemicals in the body, such as thyroid hormones, in incredibly tiny concentrations.

 It means faster diagnosis, more tests being performed and better management of disease conditions.